-As a trusted partner of many of the world’s largest consumer brands, we take their commitment to the environment along with ours very seriously.
-As with most of what we do at Jabil, it starts with innovation.
-And in packaging, there’s little more important from an innovation standpoint than innovation in support of sustainability.
+As a trusted partner of many of the world’s largest consumer brands, we take their commitment to the environment, along with ours, very seriously.
+In packaging, there’s little more important from an innovation standpoint than innovation in support of sustainability or accomplishing the circular economy model.
 From the processes we use to design, make and deliver products to the materials chosen to ensure the most environmentally friendly options, sustainability takes top priority.
-And, in its simplest form, it’s all about the three Rs – Reduce, Reuse and Recycle.
+In its simplest form, the circular economy model is all about the three Rs – Reduce, Reuse and Recycle.

-The first ‘R’ is all about reducing weight, size and volume of the plastic packages that end up in landfill – and it’s also where we add the most value.
+From a packaging perspective, the first ‘R’ of the circular economy model is all about reducing weight, size and volume of the plastic packages that end up in landfill – and it’s also where we add the most value.
 Every cubic inch or ounce we reduce is one that we don’t need to reuse or recycle.
 And it’s not just the product and packaging that we can reduce, it’s also the supply chain steps on the supply and delivery side.

 Jabil Packaging Solutions (JPS) has a great deal of experience and expertise in this area, bringing together many factors to support the ‘reduce’ strategy.
 At a consultation level, JPS can analyze the packaging needs and advise on the most sustainable solution.
 Beyond this, JPS will design the ideal packaging solution before manufacturing the packaging in the most sustainable manner.
 Designing a packaging solution calls for strong considerations around materials and supply chain, the delivery model and the number of steps in the delivery process, the sustainability of the packaging manufacturing process and much more.

-Having done all that can be done to reduce packaging and reuse all or some of it, the final part of the puzzle is the third “R” - Recycle.
-To recycle the package - breaking it down through grinding or melting to secure elements that can be used in other products - requires a balanced view since the energy, environmental, and financial costs of breaking it down can be substantial.
+Having done all that can be done to reduce packaging and reuse all or some of it, the final part of the circular economy model is the third “R” - Recycle.
+To recycle the package - breaking it down through grinding or melting to secure elements that can be used in other products - requires a balanced view since the energy, environmental and financial costs of breaking it down can be substantial.

 Recycling is a vital component of the circular economy, driving innovation in materials to create products where the maximum amount of the material used initially can be reclaimed and used again.
-The most successful example of this is the aluminum can where almost all the metal is available after the can has been recycled and a relatively small amount of energy is required to reclaim it.
+The most successful example of this is the aluminum can where almost all the metal is available after the can have been recycled and a relatively small amount of energy is required to reclaim it.
 The high recycle throughput achieved in the aluminum space is the target for plastics and things are steadily improving.
+Watch Jabil's short documentary: The Sustainable Packaging Revolution.

 Strategies for the Circular EconomyWhite Paper